flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 }
 ```

-If we run our game again, we should have the full example running, with our on/off button for our little vampire robot.
+If we run our game again, we should be able to see the complete example, with our on/off button for our little vampire robot.

 And with that, we finished this tutorial.
 Now, with an understanding of sprites, animations and gestures, we can start on building more interactive and beautiful games.